Thermal Area Law in Long-Range Interacting Systems

-After establishing the clustering property, we affirm the thermal area law is applicable for $\alpha > (D+1)/2$, a sufficient condition whose optimality warrants examination.
-Let us investigate how tight the condition is, through the numerical calculation with the same model.
-The system is partitioned into subsystems $A$ and $B$, with $A$ including the first $N/2$ sites and $B$ the rest in 1D.
-For 2D, $A$ comprises the initial $(N \times N/2)$ sites, and $B$ the remaining.
-The mutual information $\mathcal{I}_{\rho_{\beta}}(A:B)$ is calculated with the same parameters from the clustering property study.
-Results are presented in Figs.~\ref{fig:bilinear_clustering_MI}(c) for 1D and (d) for 2D.
+After establishing the clustering property, we affirm the thermal area law applies for $\alpha > (D+1)/2$, a sufficient condition whose optimality requires further investigation.
+We assess its tightness through numerical calculations on the same model.
+The system is partitioned into subsystems $A$ and $B$, with $A$ as the first $N/2$ sites and $B$ the rest in 1D.
+For 2D, $A$ includes the first $(N \times N/2)$ sites, and $B$ the remainder.
+The mutual information $\mathcal{I}_{\rho_{\beta}}(A:B)$ is calculated with the same parameters as in the clustering property study.
+Results are shown in Figs.~\ref{fig:bilinear_clustering_MI}(c) for 1D and~\ref{fig:bilinear_clustering_MI}(d) for 2D.
 The mutual information increases with the system size if $\alpha < 1$ and it saturates to a constant value if $\alpha > 1$ in 1D.
+The increasing trend of the mutual information, fitted to a power law, is detailed in SM (see Fig. S.2)~\cite{Supplement_thermal}.
 In 2D, the mutual information divided by the boundary area $N$ grows for $\alpha < 1.5$ and steadies for $\alpha > 1.5$.
-These numerical results support the thermal area law holds for $\alpha > (D+1) / 2$, and hence the condition is optimal.
+These numerical results support that the thermal area law holds for $\alpha > (D+1) / 2$, and hence the condition is optimal.

-In general, bilinear systems can be special in several physical aspects not only for the non-equilibrium properties~\cite{d2016quantum} but also for the static properties including the thermal entanglement~\cite{PhysRevA.78.022103,Bernigau_2015,barthel2017one}.
+In general, bilinear systems can be special in several physical aspects not only for the nonequilibrium properties~\cite{d2016quantum} but also for the static properties including the thermal entanglement~\cite{PhysRevA.78.022103,Bernigau_2015,barthel2017one}.
 However, the clustering is expected to be robust, regardless of the (non)integrability, and hence the thermal area law should also hold universally.
-We here check this universality using the specific nonintegrable system.
-Let us consider the one-dimensional long-range Heisenberg spin-1/2 chain of $N$ sites
+We check this universality in a specific nonintegrable system: the 1D long-range Heisenberg spin-1/2 chain with $N$ sites,